 A starred review of Smith’s work in Publisher’s Weekly noted her “lyric brilliance and political impulses.”
 A review of Duende in The New York Times Book Review stated, “The most persuasively haunted poems here are those where [Smith] casts herself not simply as a dutiful curator of personal history but a canny medium of fellow feeling and the stirrings of the collective unconscious…it’s this charged air of rapt apprehension that gives her spare, fluid lines their coolly incantatory tenor.”

 Smith is the recipient of the 2014 Academy of American Poets Fellowship.In 2017, she was appointed poet laureate of the United States and reappointed the following year.
 Her other awards and honors include a Wallace Stegner Fellowship at Stanford University, a 2004 Rona Jaffe Writers Award, a 2008 Essence Literary Award, a grant from the Ludwig Vogelstein Foundation, a fellowship from the Breadloaf Writers’ Conference, and a 2005 Whiting Award.
-She was the Poem-a-Day Guest Editor for April 2019 and 2018, and the director of Princeton University’s creative writing program.
+She is the director of Princeton University’s creative writing program and the host of The Slowdown, a podcast that delivers, each weekday, a new way to see the world through poetry.
 She lives in New Jersey.

 “The surfaces of a Tracy K. Smith poem are beautiful and serene, but underneath, there is always a sense of an unknown vastness.
 Her poems take the risk of inviting us to imagine, as the poet does, what it is to travel in another person’s shoes.”—Toi Derricotte